 7% Iodine – for dipping the tied-off umbilical cords

-Disposable OB gloves (nylon or latex) – for internal exam, delivery help, handling of placenta
+Disposable OB gloves (nylon or latex) – for an internal exam, delivery help, handling of the placenta

-Lubricant (KY liquid, J Lube, mineral oil) – for lubricating gloves prior to internal exam
+Lubricant (KY liquid, J Lube, mineral oil) – for lubricating gloves prior to an internal exam

-Clean bucket and hot water – for clean udders and hands after internal exam
+Clean bucket and hot water – for clean udders and hands after an internal exam

 Kid puller, leg snare – to help deliver, keep head straight during birth